uma-dev/spring-boot-notes/notes.md

 - **snake case**: all letters in lower case, separated with underscores
 - **screaming snake case**: all letters in upper case, separated with underscores
 - **Why SQL uses snake case**: mysql is case insensitive, so one way to do not loose words meaning is using snake case.
+- **Data Access Object**: Also known as DAO, it is a common design pattern, is responsible for interfacing with the database

 ## Deployment